Candied Orange Peel

 CANDIED ORANGE PEEL

 These candied orange peels are ready to eat as is or dip them in melted chocolate for a special treat.
 You can also chop them up and use them as an ingredient in your favorite baked treats.

-Whole glazed orange peel strips are generously drenched in rich dark chocolate.
+Whole candied orange slices are generously drenched in rich dark chocolate.
 They make a lovely after dinner treat or really any occasion.
-Enjoy these chocolate covered orange strips with a cup of coffee or tea.
+Enjoy these chocolate covered oranges with a cup of coffee or tea.